osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 Each request status document contains the following fields:

 * "_id" - unique identifier for the request status
 * "providerId" / "requestId" - these fields contain the corresponding values from the ingestion request and can be used by the client to match request status to the request
-* "status" - string indicating whether the operation succeeded or failed
+* "requestStatusCase" / "requestStatusName" - IngestionRequestStatus enum case and name indicating the status for the request (e.g., rejected, error, success)
 * "msg" - provides additional details for failed requests
 * "updateTime" - specifies time status was updated
 * "idsCreated" - contains a list of id strings for the buckets by a successful request